lawrencekimani/personal/README.md

 Its expalins about my academic background,my life and my intrests.

-I've used html and css to make it as stylistic as i can.
+I've used html and css to make it as stylistic as I can.